Bill Cosby found guilty of sexual assault - Journal du Cameroun

 Constand said she went to Cosby’s home to discuss her impending resignation as director of operations for women’s basketball at Temple University, where he was on the board of trustees.

-The actor offered her three blue pills to “help take the edge off,” which she took believing they were a natural remedy.
-But within minutes, she lost consciousness.
+The actor offered her three blue pills to “help take the edge off,” but within minutes, she lost consciousness.

 When she came to, she said Cosby was penetrating her vagina with his fingers, groping her breasts and making her masturbate him.